- Constructive Dismissal

 Constructive DismissalEven if an employee's employment has not been officially "terminated" by the employer, if the employer has slashed compensation, changed some aspect of the employment such as job duties, or allowed a toxic work environment, the employee may be entitled to resign and call it a "constructive dismissal."

-DiscriminationDiscrimination can happen when a employee is treated in a negative way because of their race, skin color, religious beliefs, gender, gender identity or expression, disability, age, ancestry, place of origin, marital status, income, family status, or sexual orientation.
-Canada has Human Rights laws in place to protect employees from being discriminated against.
+DiscriminationDiscrimination can happen when an employee is treated in a negative way because of their race, skin color, religious beliefs, gender, gender identity or expression, disability, age, ancestry, place of origin, marital status, income, family status, or sexual orientation.
+Canada and Alberta have Human Rights laws in place to protect employees from being discriminated against.

 Were you fired, or think you might soon get fired?